najamelan/async_runtime/README.md

    - tries to do one thing and do it good (does not pull network/timer dependencies)
    - support a variety of executors, including single threaded ones that allow spawning `!Send` futures.
    - lightweight with very few dependencies
-   - library authors can spawn, application authors can decide which executor is used on each thread
+   - library authors can spawn, application authors can decide which executor is used on each thread.
-   - doesn't load network dependencies

-When not on WASM, the default executor (when you don't choose one explicitly) is the LocalPool from the futures library.
-On WASM, the default executor is also a Bindgen, based on wasm-bindgen-futures.
+   - wasm support (this means that a library which compiles on wasm does not need any specific code, just use `rt::spawn` just the same)

 ## Table of Contents